 This unit is equipped with electric double entrance door steps.
+If these steps are installed, the switch to operate them may be located in an overhead cabinet above the entrance door.
 When the power switch for the steps is in the on position, simply open the door and the steps will open.
 Detailed operation for the electrical entrance door steps is as follows: